jaybeeuu/jaybeeuu-dev/packages/posts/src/what-is-this/what-is-this.md

 ```

 Here `other` is a property on `thing`.
-If instead of giving it a value `3` i gave it the value of a `function`.
+If instead of giving it a value `3` I gave it the value of a `function`.
 Then it would be a method.
 For example:

 ```js